 More astonishingly, the Awra Amba community do not have a specific religion; they do not call themselves Christians or Muslims or any other label.
 They believe that labelling people with this religion or that religion creates divisions and drives people apart.
 Instead, to maintain unity, they all believe in a higher power and serve that power by serving each other and the community.
 They don’t work for payment or for ambition, but only to serve and sustain the community.

 The rest of Ethiopia did not like this at all…!!!
-They banished the community to the most malaria-infested and most infertile part of the country.
-These people made the best of what they had and found that the area was rich in cotton seed, hence the cotton production for which it is known.
+They banished the community to the most malaria-infested and to the most infertile land in the country.
+The community made the best of what they had and found that the area was rich in cotton seed, hence the cotton production for which it is known.

-Info: I flew from Heathrow to Addis Ababa, which is one of the main flight hubs in Africa; I have changed here to fly to South Africa and to Tanzania.
+Info: I flew from Heathrow to Addis Ababa, which is one of the main flight hubs in Africa.
 Ethiopian airlines were the cheapest I could find but also allowed two checked bags, both with a limit of 23kg.
-Returned with Emirates to Heathrow.
-Once in country, the route I followed was quite successful and since getting back I have discovered that it shares many stops with most tour operators and then some.
+As mentioned, I returned with Emirates to Heathrow.
+Once I arrived in Ethiopia, the route I followed was successful and convenient and since getting back I have discovered that it shares many stops with most tour operators and then some.
 It creates a loop from Addis > Bahir Dar > Gondar > Awra Amba > Lalibela > Addis.
 There are plenty of things to do in each place – Tripadvisor is a good starting point.

 Tip of the week: When visiting poorer countries it can be tempting to give money to people who comparatively have so little.
 Rather than handing out money, buy some things to take before you arrive and hand these out instead.
 It might be pens, bouncy balls, bubbles, or some sort of edible treat.

 This guy.
 Monkeys are aggressive by the way.